 Regular audits of the gas mixing facility should be carried out by a competent person who is familiar with the operational and safety requirements.
-Audit techniques vary, however, it is recommended that audits should be recorded, together with any action points, and should include the following (not an exhaustive list):-
+Audit techniques vary, however, it is recommended that audits should be recorded, together with any action points, and should include the following (not an exhaustive list):

-- a) Are written instructions provided? (see 4.1 above). - b) Are change management procedures being followed? (see 7.0) - c) Are equipment and facilities properly designed and approved? (see 4.2 above). - d) Are there adequate safeguards to prevent feed-back of gases into the supply systems? (see 4.2 above). - e) Are waste gases being safely disposed? (see 4.2 above). - f) Are written instructions prepared by competent personnel? (see 4.3 above). - g) Are compatibility data available for the gas mixture components both with each other and with the cylinder valve? (see 4.3 above). - h) Are margins of safety documented for formulating mixing instructions for potentially incompatible gases such as oxidants and flammables? (see 4.3 above). - i) Is there a safety approval system in operation for gas mixing instructions for mixtures containing potentially incompatible components, toxic gases and highly reactive gases? (see 4.3 above). - j) Are the controls on mixture adjustment understood? (see 6.6 & 6.7 above). - k) Is there a programme of planned and recorded training in operation? (see 4.4 above). - I) Are cylinders marked with their intended contents prior to filling? (see 4.5 above). - m) Are there controls to ensure that only intended supply gases are used? (see 4.6 above). - n) Are there controls to ensure that only suitable cylinders are used, which are properly prepared and freed from contaminants? (see 4.6 above). - o) Are all operations covered by written operating instructions and personnel training records kept upto-date? (see 4.4 above). - p) From a check on a representative sample of plant operating procedures, is it clear that procedures are being followed correctly?
-(See 4.1 & 7.2.5) - q) Were employees interviewed familiar with the site safety rules and emergency procedures?
-(See 9.2 & 9.3) - r) Is there a control procedure for modification to plant, equipment and procedures and is it being followed?
-(See 7) - s) Is there a safe system for gas disposal and is it being followed and checked periodically?
-(See 7.2.2) - t) Are there systems for prevention of feed-back of gases into cylinders and are they being checked periodically?
-(See 7.2.2) - u) Is there evidence that plant maintenance is being carried out in accordance with company requirements?
-(See 7.2.2) - v) Is there evidence that the "permit-to-work" system is operating correctly?
-(See 8.8) - w) Is there evidence that safety and emergency equipment is regularly inspected and maintained and kept in the correct location?
-(See 9.3) - x) Is there evidence that gas monitoring equipment is regularly checked and calibrated and in working order?
-(See 7.1 a) - y) Can it be verified that safety checks are carried out on cylinders after filling and analysis (e.g. leak-tests, fitting of valve outlet cap-nuts or plugs for toxic gases etc.)?
-(See 8.5 c) - z) Are cylinders stored safely in the correct locations?
-(See 7.1 d) - aa)During the audit, observation of operators should be made in order to record any unsafe practices or failure to wear and use personal protective equipment as required by company safety rules.
+- a) Are written instructions provided? (see 4.1). - b) Are change management procedures in place and being followed? (see 7.0). - c) Are equipment and facilities properly designed and approved? (see 4.2). - d) Are there adequate safeguards to prevent feed-back of gases into the supply systems? (see 4.2). - e) Are waste gases being safely disposed? (see 4.2). - f) Are written instructions prepared by competent personnel? (see 4.3). - g) Are compatibility data available for the gas mixture components both with each other and with the cylinder valve? (see 4.3). - h) Are margins of safety documented for formulating mixing instructions for potentially incompatible gases such as oxidants and flammables? (see 4.3). - i) Is there a safety approval system in operation for gas mixing instructions for mixtures containing potentially incompatible components, toxic gases and highly reactive gases? (see 4.3). - i) Are the controls on mixture adjustment understood? (see 6.6 & 6.7). - k) Is there a programme of planned and recorded training in operation? (see 4.4). - I) Are cylinders marked with their intended contents prior to filling? (see 4.5). - m) Are there controls to ensure that only intended supply gases are used? (see 4.6). - n) Are there controls to ensure that only suitable cylinders are used, which are properly prepared and free from contaminants? (see 4.6). - o) Are all operations covered by written operating instructions and personnel training records kept up-to-date? (see 4.4). - p) From a check on a representative sample of plant operating procedures, is it clear that procedures are being followed correctly? (see 4.1 & 7.2.5) - q) Were employees interviewed familiar with the site safety rules and emergency procedures? (see 9.2 & 9.3) - r) Is there a control procedure for modification to plant, equipment and procedures and is it being followed? (see Section 7) - s) Is there a safe system for gas disposal and is it being followed and checked periodically? (see 7.2.2) - t) Are there systems for prevention of feed-back of gases into cylinders and are they being checked periodically? (see 7.2.2) - u) Is there evidence that plant maintenance is being carried out in accordance with company requirements? (see 8.8) - v) Is there evidence that the "permit-to-work" system is operating correctly? (see 8.8)

+- w) Is there evidence that safety and emergency equipment is regularly inspected and maintained and kept in the correct location? (see 9.3) - x) Is there evidence that gas monitoring equipment is regularly checked and calibrated and in working order? (see 7.1 a) - y) Can it be verified that safety checks are carried out on cylinders after filling and analysis (e.g. leak-tests, fitting of valve outlet cap-nuts or plugs for toxic gases etc.)? (see 8.6d, 8.7a,b) - z) Are cylinders stored safely in the correct locations? (see 7.1 d) - aa)During the audit, observation of operators should be made in order to record any unsafe practices or failure to wear and use personal protective equipment as required by company safety rules.